GregoryBa/integration-testing-sli/slides.md

 </div>

 <div style="margin-bottom: 20px;" v-click>
-Grand goal of testing: being able to trust tests in a way where any changes made to the codebase can be pushed<span v-mark.underscore.orange="6"> without or with minimal manual testing. </span>
+Grand goal of testing: being able to trust tests in a way where any changes made to the codebase can be pushed<span v-mark.underscore.orange="6"> without or minimal manual testing. </span>
 </div>

 ---